 What are Hispanic Serving Institution (HSI)?

-Hispanic Serving Institutions (HSI) are colleges with greater than 25% of their undergraduate enrollment identifying as Hispanic.
+Hispanic Serving Institutions (HSI) are colleges with greater than 25% of their undergraduate enrollment identifying as Hispanic or Latinx.
 This designation makes HSIs eligible for government funding which provides students with resources for student success.

 Dating back to the 1980’s, Hispanic Serving Institutions have a long history in educational achievement.
-The effort was first recognized when institutions in Texas and New Mexico started enrolling a large number of Latino students.
-In 1986, the foundation, (HACU) Hispanic Association of Colleges and Universities, led the movement to coin the term HSI as an institution accredited to helping achieve higher education for Hispanic students.
+The effort was first recognized when institutions in Texas and New Mexico started enrolling a large number of students who identify as Hispanic or Latinx.
+In 1986, the foundation, (HACU) Hispanic Association of Colleges and Universities, led the movement to coin the term HSI as an institution accredited to helping achieve higher education for Hispanic and Latinx students.
 Congress finally recognized the efforts in 1992 and created federal operations to instill funding for universities that serve this purpose.
-Today, there are over 250 Hispanic Serving Institutions designated to support the higher education of Hispanic students.

 What do Hispanic Serving Institutions offer?

 HSI provides an environment where students from all backgrounds can thrive.
 HSI communities are determined to protect the rights and ensure that all students receive the same quality education.

 HSI implement an array of services related to financial and career development, academic help, and personal support to help their students succeed and prosper in an academic environment.

 Hispanic serving institutions distribute support in areas of curriculum development to improve the learning environment for Hispanic and Latinx students.

 According to the Higher Education Act of 1965, an HSI receives federal funding if it fulfills certain qualifications.
 It as to be a non-profit university and offer a degree program that consists of at-least two years.
 It must be an accredited institution by the Department of Education, account for students that need assistance through HSI programs, and have an enrollment of at least 25% Hispanic and Latinx population.